John Beaufort, 1st Duke of Somerset: Created Duke of Somerset

-Meanwhile, the Duke of York, fighting alongside the tactician Lord Talbot, had been appointed Lieutenant for all France.
-With the Duke of Gloucester's wife Eleanor charged with treason, Somerset took the opportunity in April 1443 to declare himself Lieutenant of Aquitaine and Captain-General of Guyenne.
-By then, the negotiations Somerset had started as Captain-General of Calais had failed.
-These two factors turned York against the Beauforts.
-But the last straw was the payment of £25,000 to Somerset while York remained heavily in debt.
+In 1443 John was created Duke of Somerset and Earl of Kendal, and was made a Knight of the Garter.
+Humphrey of Lancaster, 1st Duke of Gloucester, the regent for the young King Henry VI, was unable to control the administration of justice and finance, which led to widespread lawlessness.
+Gloucester declined the office of Lieutenant-Governor, which Somerset then accepted and drew from it a salary of 600 pounds.
+When the Duke of Gloucester's wife Eleanor was charged with treason, Somerset took the opportunity in April 1443 to declare himself Lieutenant of Aquitaine and Captain-General of Guyenne.
+He proved a poor commander and presided over a period during which England lost much territory in France.
+Meanwhile York, fighting alongside the tactician Lord Talbot, had been appointed Lieutenant for all France.
+By then the negotiations Somerset had started as Captain-General of Calais had failed.
+These factors turned York against the Beauforts.
+But the last straw was the payment of £25,000 to Somerset, while York remained heavily in debt.
 Furthermore, Guyenne was consuming precious resources otherwise destined for Normandy.